latimer-lang/site/docs/language/functions-closures.md

 Only variables listed in the closure brackets will be accessible inside the function.
 If you try to access or mutate any other outer-scope variable that is not listed, the compiler will error.

 {% include notification.html message="
-Closures capture the value of variables at the time the function is declared.
+Closures capture the value of variables at the time the function is declared—not a reference to the variable.
 ```cpp
 int x = 1;
 void printX[x]() {